uwesterr/Connected-Autonomous-Driving/docs/index.md

 The trainings data and the actions are the inputs of the RL algorithm which is part of the function **optFunc** in which

-- reinforced learning model RlModel is calculated
+- Reinforcement Learning model RlModel is calculated
 - The policy of RlModel is applied in the simulation
 - The metric **rlModelResult** is calculated